jsom1/jsom1.github.io/_walkthroughs/Headless.md

 ![sudol]({{https://jsom1.github.io/}}/_images/htb_headless_sudol.png)
 </div>

-This is promising, because we see they can run */usr/bin/syscheck* as the root user.
+This is promising, because we see *dvir* can run */usr/bin/syscheck* as the root user without providing a pasword.

 <div class="img_container">
 ![syscheck]({{https://jsom1.github.io/}}/_images/htb_headless_syscheck.png)
 </div>

-The script checks the system status et take actions in consequence.
+The script checks the system status and take actions in consequence.
 First, it checks that the user who runs it is root (EUID = 0).
 If this is not the case, the script stops.\\
 Then, it uses the command *find* to search for *vmlinuz* files in the */boot* directory, and it uses *stat* to retrieve the date of the last modification.
 Then, it formats this date and displays it.\\
 After that, it uses the *df* command to obtain and display the available disk space in the root partition (/).\\
 Then, it uses the *uptime* command to obtain and display the mean charge of the system.\\